 Note: A hiking permit is needed to hike in the Newark Watershed, which the Highlands Trail traverses between Algonquin Way and Rock Lodge Road.
-Obtain a permit by calling (973) 697-2850 or visit the Newark Watershed website for more details.
+Obtain a permit by calling (973) 697-1724 or go straight to the Newark Watershed Permit page.

 Hunting Note: Some of the Highlands Trail on the watershed property experiences closures due to hunting seasons.

-Going south from Route 511, follow the co-aligned Hewitt-Butler (blue) and Highlands Trails for 1.0 mile.
-Turn left onto the co-aligned Horse Pond Mountain (white) and Highlands Trails over Horse Pond Mountain for 3.0 miles to the terminus of the Horse Pond Mountain Trail at the Stonetown Circular Trail (red).
+Going south from Route 511, follow the trail over a small hill and come to the abandoned Erie RR Greenwood Lake Branch.
+Turn left on the elevated RR bed.
+Continue straight across a weedy area where the RR bed was removed for a gas pipeline crossing, then shortly turn right off of the RR bed and follow the trail up and over Horse Pond Mountain for 3.0 miles to a junction with the Stonetown Circular Trail (red) and a teal diamond with black center HT Connector Trail, which leads down to Lake Riconda Drive.
 Turn left onto the co-aligned Stonetown Circular and Highlands Trails, descending to Stonetown Road near the Monksville Reservoir at 5.1 miles.
 Cross Stonetown Road, re-enter the woods, and reach a junction with the Highlands Trail Connector Trail (black diamond on teal diamond) at 6.4 miles.
 Note: The 0.2-mile Highlands Trail Connector Trail leads out to White Road, where parking is available.
 Continuing on the co-aligned Stonetown Circular and Highlands Trails, cross Board, Bear, and Windbeam mountains.
 On the way down Windbeam Mountain, leave the Stonetown Circular Trail and turn left on the Highlands Trail, reaching Stonetown Road again at 9.9 miles.

 In 0.3 mile, the Wyanokie Crest Trail (yellow) comes in from the left and joins the Highlands and Hewitt-Butler Trails for 0.1 mile before leaving to the right.
 In another 0.5 mile, near the Otter Hole, the Hewitt-Butler Trail turns left.
 Turn right onto the co-aligned Otter Hole (green) and Highlands Trails, reaching the junction with the Wyanokie Crest Trail (yellow) after 0.4 mile.
 Turn left onto the co-aligned Wyanokie Crest and Highlands Trails, climbing Buck Mountain.
 After 0.5 mile, turn left off the Wyanokie Crest Trail proceed down to Otter Hole Road at 16.4 miles.